EzerNaceur/NLP-Transfer-Learning-using-TensorFlow/README.md

 5. **Visualization with TensorBoard**: Integrate TensorBoard into your project to visualize training and evaluation metrics.
 Use TensorBoard to analyze model performance, identify potential issues, and track training progress.

 6. **Deployment**: Deploy the fine-tuned model for inference in your application or system.
 Ensure compatibility and optimize performance for your deployment environment.

-## Examples 📚

-- Example scripts and notebooks demonstrating how to perform transfer learning with TensorFlow Hub models are provided in the `examples/` directory.

 ## Contributing 🤝